samrylanjamesharris/ChatAPI/README.md

 ## How to Use:
 1. **Open the App**
-   Visit the hosted page: [https://yourusername.github.io/ChatAPI](https://yourusername.github.io/ChatAPI)
+   Visit the hosted page: [Live Website!](https://samrylanjamesharris.github.io/ChatAPI/chatapi.html)
 2. **Open Settings**
    Click the **Settings** button in the top-right.
 3. **Enter Your API Details**